 This all entails a great deal of work and a great deal of risk, of course.
 Lacking the aforementioned perfect life's manual, there's no guarantee that, having done what will surely be the work of a lifetime in composing our own, we will have done it wisely or correctly.
 We may muck it up, and this will be painful, because we made the choice to take responsibility to do it, ourselves.
 Yet there can be no doubt that the rewards outweigh the risks.
 Not to discern one's life philosophy is like standing in line for hours at an amusement park, waiting around for a ride that may or may not be thrilling for a moment or two (or may simply cause you to vomit).
 But doing the work required to discern a life philosophy is like climbing a mountain or sailing to some undiscovered coast, an actual adventure.
 It's the difference between sitting in a movie theater for two hours, passively experiencing a simulation of life, or actually living the kind of life that's worthy of movie treatment (or at least a rousing eulogy).

-To compose one's philosophy of life is to make a poetry of one's life, or a symphony.
-It is to ask life's questions according to one's own inflections, to answer them on one's own terms, to live as fully and authentically as possible, hopefully draining life to the dregs before it's all said and done.
+To compose one's philosophy of life is hopefully to make a poetry of one's life.
+It is to ask life's questions in one's own inflection, to answer them on one's own terms, to live as authentically as possible, hopefully draining life to the dregs before it's all said and done.

 What excuse is there, then, not to do this?
-If life is like some kind of game show in which the contestant has to choose from various options to receive various prizes, and if Door One is to go with the flow and lead an unexamined life, while Door Two is to do the work of living an examined life, then Door Two leads to the real prize.
 Finding that no one has handed us a manual for life at birth, but finding that we, instead, have the means and the opportunity to compose our own, we must consider ourselves most fortunate.
 We may find that we need to revise our philosophies of life many times.
-We may find that sometimes they seem ragged and empty, or outdated as life's circumstances change.
+We may find them outdated as life's circumstances change, or simply dead wrong.
 We may find that over time they get lengthier and more complex, or shorter and simpler, or that one philosophy of life has to be scrapped altogether, so another may be composed.
 But we may also find that these many revisions are themselves an adventure and a joy, never attaining anything like perfection but experiencing true bliss in the attempt.
 And it may be justly hoped that, having simply done our best to live in this way, we will reach our life's ends knowing the universe gave us one great opportunity, to live well, and that we did not pass it by.